 😀 PE WITH JOE starting Monday morning at 9am on my YOUTUBE channel: The Body Coach TV 📺 Please please share this with as many people as you can ❤️ Our kids need this more than ever.
 Share it on your stories, your wall, your Twitter, whatsapp and school newsletters ❤️ pic.twitter.com/ioFGeFRpuKMarch 19, 2020

 Self-isolating due to coronavirus can feel lonely, but it doesn't have to dampen your spirits.
-With people even putting Christmas lights up to spread cheer, there's plenty of ways to make it through.
 Exercise is well-known for boosting endorphins and can be good for your immunity, so consider investing in the best treadmills to keep active indoors.
+Or, if you don't have the space for equipment, try one of the best online fitness programs instead.
+If you're looking for a good weights system, we'd recommend the Total Gym FIT, the Total Gym XLS, and the Bowflex PR3000.